clvrmktg/xps/content/services/customs-brokerage/index.md

 - **Support for First-Time Importers**
   New to importing?
 We guide you through the process and handle the complexity so you can focus on your business.
 """
+image = "xps-customs-broker-handing-off-paperwork.jpg"
+alt = "XPS customs broker handing a cleared customs release to a client inside a warehouse"

 [[faq]]